Traditional Belgian Food in Brussels: 17 Must-Eats!

 Located in the city center of Brussels, near Bourse, Balls&Glory is today synonymous of a modern interpretation of this Belgium national food.

-Without any doubt, a great place to enjoy the best food in Brussels…and you can even order their food online for takeaway!
+Some say that they had the best meatballs in their life at Balls&Glory.
+Without any doubt, it is a great place to enjoy the best food in Brussels.
+You can even order their food online for takeaway!

 And if after all this eatery you need to burn some calories, make sure to check some of these best hiking trails near Brussels.